 DirectTV Now steps onto the court

-A new option this year is DirectTV Now.
-Launched just over two months ago, AT&T’s streaming service offers many of the same channels as SlingTV.
+Launched last year, AT&T’s streaming service offers many of the same channels as SlingTV.
 Its basic package will give you more than 60 channels—including TBS, TNT, and TruTV—for $35 per month.
 This lineup also includes ESPN and ESPN2, both of which will certainly have highlights and other coverage of the tournament.
+Use their channel lookup tool to see if you can get a live CBS feed in your area as well.
 As with Sling TV, you get the first seven days free.

 You can stream DirectTV Now to your computer, iOS or Android devices, Apple TV, Android Fire TV, and Chromecast.

-PlayStation Vue is available on PlayStation consoles, Chromecast, Amazon Fire TV, or iPad, but the multi-view feature is currently only available on the PS4.
+PlayStation Vue is available on PlayStation consoles, Chromecast, Amazon Fire TV, or iPad, but the multi-view feature is currently only available on the PS4 and Fire TV.

 What about NCAA March Madness Live?